0984

 Without a protocol, two computers could send data but neither would understand what the other was sending.
 Protocols define the format of packets, the order of messages, error handling, and many other details.

-The CIE syllabus names a small set of protocols you should know.
+The CIE syllabus names two protocols you should know: HTTP and HTTPS.

 HTTP (Hypertext Transfer Protocol) is the protocol used by web browsers to request web pages from web servers and receive the response.